Ladakh Photography Workshop

 Architecture ★ ★

 Awesome though the photography was, it’s really only half oh what I got.
-The experience and the planning of the 2 weeks was meticulous and flawless… read more
+The experience and the planning of the 2 weeks was meticulous and flawless.
+My need for a break from work, mental peace and clarify was fulfilled.
+This trip has fulfilled both my artistic and spiritual hunger.… read more

 …everything went like clockwork.
 Details were taken care of behind the scenes and never interfered with our itinerary and shooting.